 Now, if all that sounds a bit heavy and too much like hard work and you’d just like to come to cook and eat and gawk at Angkor Wat, then come do our Cambodia Culinary Tour.

 But if how to find out if you want to be a travel writer in 10 days appeals, then come do our Retreat.
-If you know for certain that travel writing or food or culinary travel writing is for you then come join us, too.

 Don’t have 10 days?
 Take a look at the image above.
 Does it inspire excitement or anxiety?
 Travel writers are the sorts of people who write “happiest when at 30,000 feet” in their social media profiles.
 We see a shot of a wing of a plane in clouds and we get itchy feet and immediately start searching for flights.
 If you hate flying, planes, road trips, trains, you’re going to need to learn to love them.
 Travel writing is as much about the journey as the destination.
-There’s no time travelling to the tropics yet!
+There’s no time travel yet!

 How to Find Out If You Want to Be a Travel Writer: Sign Up for One of Our Writing and Photography Retreats